bugzmanov/nes_ebook/src/chapter_3_4.md

 3) Rendering screen state is a bit trickier.
 Our program assumes 1 byte per pixel, while SDL expects 3 bytes.
-<br/>From the game point of view it doesn't matter much how we map colors, the only 2 maps that are essential are:
+<br/>From the game point of view it doesn't matter much how we map colors, the only two color maps that are essential are:
 * 0 - Black
 * 1 - White